By Darius Helm

 Mirage, also from Italy, has been a trend leader in porcelain pavers, coming out with its first designs three years ago.
 Its program, called EVO2/e, which stands for Evolution 2cm/exterior, comes in 34 colors and five formats.
 All the designs also come in standard 10mm thicknesses for a seamless transition between indoor and outdoor looks.

-Florim, an Italian firm with U.S. manufacturing, has also been busy with outdoor flooring.
+Florim, an Italian firm with U.S. manufacturing, has also been busy with outdoor flooring options.
 Its offering includes a range of fashion forward wood looks in plank formats.
 Its Forest line features matching designs in two textures, one for outdoors and one for indoors.

 Imola, which has a strong presence in the U.S. commercial market, also offers outdoor living options, including Plank by Leonardo, which can be used inside and outside.
 Plank, which has the look of weathered wood, is textured for outdoor applications and comes in three plank formats, including an 8”x48”.
 The firm also offers a paver line called Thick that is just being introduced to the U.S. market.